EAGLE AUDUBON SOCIETY

 Reservations: Reservations for field trips currently open may be made at our monthly meetings.
 Season membership receipt or current membership card must be presented when signing up for any trip.
 Minimum charge for all trips (excepting those to the Butterfly Habitat or Window-in-the-Woods) is $3.00.
 Payment of trip cost is due at the time of sign up.
 Leaders for each trip will suggest passenger’s gratuity to drivers, but gratuities are not included in trip costs.

 Trip Refund Policy:

-– If an individual’s cancellation results in a reduction of the number of participants needed to obtain group rates, no refund will be made to that individual.
+No refunds for trips costing $10.00 or less.
+Refunds for trips costing more than $10.00 are subject to a $10.00 cancellation fee.
+If an individual’s cancellation results in a reduction of the number of participants needed to obtain group rates, no refund will be made to that individual.